SAP-archive/REST_API_Documentation_Guidelines/010_About_Style_And_Standards.html.md

 :white_check_mark: The endpoint path includes your service name.<br>
 :no_entry: Your service name is to be included in the endpoint path.

-:star: The endpoint path includes your service name.<br>
-&emsp;&ensp;<strike>Your service name is to be included in the endpoint path.</strike>

-:100: The endpoint path includes your service name.<br>
-:heavy_minus_sign: Your service name is to be included in the endpoint path.

-:green_heart: The endpoint path includes your service name.<br>
-:broken_heart: Your service name is to be included in the endpoint path.

-:star: The endpoint path includes your service name.<br>
-:skull: Your service name is to be included in the endpoint path.

 #### Grammar

 <table class="table table-striped table-glossary techne-table">